 Each hospital is required to update its emergency plan at least annually and as often as necessary, as circumstances warrant.

-The bill authorizes the department to fine a hospital up to $10,000 per day for the hospital's failure to:
+The act authorizes the department to fine a hospital up to $10,000 per day for the hospital's failure to:

 - Meet the required staffed-bed capacity;

-- Include the amount of necessary vaccines for administration in its annual emergency plan and have the vaccines available at each of its facilities; and
+- Include the amount of necessary vaccines for administration in its annual emergency plan and, to the extent they are available, have the vaccines available at each of its facilities; and

-- Include the necessary testing capabilities available at each of its facilities.
+- Include the necessary testing capabilities, to the extent they are available at each of its facilities.

-The bill grants rule-making authority to the department and to the state board of health.
+The act grants rule-making authority to the department and to the state board of health.

-The bill requires the office of saving people money on health care in the office of the lieutenant governor to study:
+The act requires the office of saving people money on health care in the office of the lieutenant governor (office) to study: